kubatpe1/DirComparer/README.md

 The program is implemented using producer-consumer scheme.
 There is one thread (the main one) crawling through the file system in folder specified by user, checking existence of the same folder structure in the other folder.
 Whenever a non-directory file is encountered, its path relative to the starting folder is added to the queue.
 It is then fetched by a consumer thread, which reconstructs both absolute paths (for file in the first folder and file in the second folder), checks, whether both exist, then checks if they are the same and copies the first one if needed.

 This entire process compares uses one directory as a model and checks whether the other one is the same.
-In order to perform both-way check, the same comparing function is ran twice, second time using the directories swapped and avoiding checking the files which exist in both trees again.
+In order to perform both-way check, the same comparing function is run twice, second time using the directories swapped and avoiding checking the files which exist in both trees again.

 ### Source files ###